L-Methylfolate Side Effects

 What is L-methylfolate?
 Its mechanism of action and clinical indications

-L-methylfolate, a methyl group donor for many biological functions in our human bodies, is the active levo isomer of 5-MTHF (the chemical structure is given in the figure below).
-5-MTHF is the only folate molecule that can cross the blood-brain barrier,
+L- methylfolate is the active form of 5-MTHF (the chemical structure is given in the figure below).
+5-MTHF is the only folate molecule that can cross the blood-brain barrier, which is a big plus when compared to other forms of folate.
+It's especially important if someone is affected by a cerebral folate deficiency.

-L-methylfolate in conjunction with vitamin B12 is involved in the conversion of homocysteine to methionine (an important indicator of cardiovascular health).
+L methylfolate works alongside vitamin B12 in the conversion of homocysteine to methionine, which is vital for maintaining the health and function of the cardiovascular system.
 5-MTHF (or methylfolate for short) is a naturally available folate molecule that is used to treat and improve:

 • anxiety